apache/servicecomb-service-center/README.md

 ## Documentation

 Project documentation is available on the [ServiceComb website][servicecomb-website].
+You can also find some development guide [here](/docs)

 [servicecomb-website]: http://servicecomb.io/